 Lately, I’ve noticed that there are so many vanity license plates in Illinois.
 So many that I’ve reached the conclusion that we must be the vainest state of the Union when it comes to vanity plates.
 Every time I drive, I see at least one vanity plate.
 When I drive to other states, I don’t see as many vanity plates.
 Okay, I did see quite a few in California, but not the other states I drove through.
 But I’m sure that other states will catch up with the growing popularity of vanity license plates.

-I was a very poor driver in driver’s ed.
+I was an extremely poor driver in driver’s ed.
 The first car I drove was a 1971 Pontiac Firebird with a manual transmission.
 We were all excited about driving a sports car!
 I stalled the engine every time I drove.
 The instructor told me I would be fine once we started driving the Chevy Caprice with an automatic transmission.
 Everyone was happy about the automatic transmission because the engine stalling stopped.
 Until I got behind the wheel.
 Somehow, I still managed to stall the engine!
 But that was the least of my worries.
 I didn’t know how to yield at yield signs, and from years of watching my father drive, I didn’t come to a complete stop at stop signs.
-I thought stopping was optional.
-My father never came to a complete stop at a stop sign.
+I thought stopping was optional because my father never came to a complete stop at a stop sign.
 Now that I think of it, he never completely stopped at red lights either!
 Whenever the light turned red, he would slowly stop a couple car lengths from the intersection and slowly creep forward until the light turned green.

-I was surprised that my father wanted me to drive his brand new lime green 1971 Ford Maverick.
+I was surprised that my father allowed me to drive his brand-new lime green 1971 Ford Maverick.
 He was so proud that he was teaching his oldest son how to drive!
 I was even more surprised at some of the driving maneuvers de demanded of me!
 For example, he would tell me to take short cuts through alleys.
 When I came out of the other end, he wanted me to lay on the horn in case any car or pedestrian was at the mouth of the alley.
 He taught me about lane position when making right turns.
-If you make a right turn, my father told me, you have to get in the right lane.
+If you make a right turn, my father told me, you must get in the right lane.
 Then, when you get close to the intersection, you swing out wide to the left before you turn!
 I almost crashed the very first time I tried my father’s technique.
 My father always made his right turns like this.
 I’m surprised he didn’t have more accidents.

 My father always had trouble staying in his lane.
 On the expressway, in the right lane, he would exit on the right if he didn’t focus on staying in his lane.
-Before I started driving, I thought staying in your lane was probably the most difficult driving feat possible.
+Before I started driving, I thought staying in your lane was the most difficult driving feat possible.
 My father would make everyone be quiet whenever we approached exit ramps.
 In the picture of my father’s station wagon, you can see the result of his not staying in his lane. he was driving northbound on Damen Avenue at 47th Street.
 That was the site of the infamous Damen overpass in Back of the Yards.
 The left two lanes took you over the overpass.
 However, the right lane allowed drivers to veer right and avoid going on the overpass.
 Well, my father was in the right lane when the exit lane pulled him to the right.
 Unfortunately, he crashed into the concrete barrier dividing the lanes despite the flashing yellow warning light and warning sign.
-Luckily, he was alone while driving.
+Luckily for me , he was alone while driving.

 He parked for about ten minutes to calm down from the trauma before he came home.
-I was the first one to see him and his fender damage.
+I was the first one to see him and his fender damaged.
 I was sorry I asked him what had happened.
 It took him about five minutes to explain this two-second traffic crash.
 Then, he told me to get in the car and he took me back to the scene of the accident.
 He did a reenactment of the accident.
-I was riding shotgun, not wearing a seatbelt because back then no one wore seatbelts because most cars didn’t have seatbelts.
+I was riding shotgun and not wearing a seatbelt because back then no one wore seatbelts because most cars didn’t have seatbelts.
 As he was showing me his path before the accident, he almost crashed into the concrete barrier again!
-That really shook him up and he had to pull over for a few minutes to calm down before we could drive home.I still have some of the driving habits that my father instilled in me.
+That really shook him up and he had to pull over for a few minutes to calm down before we could drive home.
+I still have some of the driving habits that my father instilled in me.
 And that’s why I say that I’m lucky to be alive!

 What a better way to celebrate Presidents’ Day than by going to the 2010 Chicago Auto Show.
 I still can’t get used to the new McCormick Place, but it sure is nice and big.
 My sons loved looking at all the sports cars and so did I, but I no longer fantasized about owning one.
 When I was a teenager, I couldn’t decide which expensive sports car to drive.
 A Ferrari?
 A Maserati?
 You get the idea.